adamsky/consecrates/README.md

 Tiny but virtuous [crates.io](https://crates.io) client.

-The main aim of this library is to provide an easy way to query crates information **without bringing too many dependencies in**.
+The main aim of this library is to provide an easy way to query crates information without bringing in too many dependencies.

 It's loosely modeled after the [crates_io_api](https://crates.io/crates/crates_io_api) crate.
 Main differences
 include:
-- about half the number of dependencies
+- about 70% cut in the number of dependencies
-- no async (simple polling coming soon)
+- no async
-- non-complete interface, no multi-request client methods like `full_crate` or `all_crates`
+- no multi-request client methods like `full_crate` or `all_crates`
 - ability to use `category` and `keyword` specifiers for querying crates
 - ability to convert simple string composite queries such as